ManarOmar/DSND-Capstone-data-analysis-with-spark/README.md

 ##  Project Overview

-This workspace contains a medium sized (240MB) of the full dataset available (12GB).
+I worked with a medium sized (240MB) of the full dataset (12GB) using IBM Cloud.
-This notebook to analyze a subset of the big data (12GB) before deploying a spark cluster on the cloud using aws cloud to analyze larger amount of data.

 ### What is Sparkify